tub-rip/DERD-Net/README.md

 ### Input

 - Local subregion of the DSI around each pixel (Sub-DSI)
-- Each Sub-DSI is one data point and processed independently and parallely
+- Each Sub-DSI is one data point and processed independently and parallely by the network

 ### Neural Network